sybrands-place/in_app_review/in_app_review/README.md

 `appStoreId` is only required on iOS and MacOS and can be found in App Store Connect under General > App Information > Apple ID.

+`playStoreId` is optional, if you want to open specific app page fill it with app package id.

 `microsoftStoreId` is only required on Windows.

 # Guidelines